Zak's Phase in Non-Symmetric One-Dimensional Crystals

-Figure \ref{fig:ZD}, upper panel shows Zak's phase for the double-delta potential, as a function $\xi_2$ setting $\xi_1=-1$ and $d_2=-d_1=a/3$.
+Figure \ref{fig:ZD}, upper panel shows $\hat{\theta}_0$ for the double-delta potential, as a function $\xi_2$ setting $\xi_1=-1$ and $d_2=-d_1=a/3$.
 Results are shown for bands 2 to 5 since again band 1 is trivial.
-We can see again how for the symmetric configurations $\xi_2=\xi_1$ and $\xi_2=0$ Zak's phase is zero, while it is a continuous function in all the other cases.
+We can see again how for the symmetric configurations $\xi_2=\xi_1$ and $\xi_2=0$ we recover the cancelation of $\hat{\theta}_0$, while it is a continuous function in all the other cases.
 As before, the lower panel shows Berry connection for $\xi_2=-0.56$ and the main contribution of the integral is around $k=0$.